 Surgical Pathology Fellowship (Minnesota)

-Mayo Clinic's one-year Surgical Pathology Fellowship offers the opportunity to strengthen your knowledge and learn from an exceptionally diverse amount of pathological material, including routine and unusual neoplastic and non-neoplastic specimens.
+Mayo Clinic's one-year Surgical Pathology Fellowship offers a unique opportunity to strengthen your knowledge and learn from an exceptionally diverse amount of pathological material, including routine and unusual neoplastic and non-neoplastic specimens.

 The Division of Anatomic Pathology at Mayo Clinic processes nearly 250,000 specimens annually, including approximately 127,000 surgical cases, 61,000 cytology cases and 59,000 consultative cases.

 As a surgical pathology fellow at Mayo Clinic's campus in Rochester, Minnesota, your rotation schedule includes:

 - Training in the frozen section laboratory

 - Participation in the sign-out of general surgical pathology

-- Training in Mayo Clinic's extensive consultation practice
+- Participation in Mayo Clinic's extensive consultation practice

 - Several elective rotations in subspecialty areas of your choice

 The Surgical Pathology Fellowship is a hands-on experience, featuring a high degree of responsibility in patient care, education and quality assurance programs.

 This fellowship is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 The Surgical Pathology Fellowship at Mayo Clinic began in 1919.
 Since then, more than 200 fellows have completed training in this program.
 Going forward, it is anticipated that nine trainees will complete the fellowship each year.